What is desmoid tumor?

-Desmoid tumors are benign, which means they are not cancer.
-While the cells of the desmoid tumor do not travel to parts the body like cancer can, they can invade nearby tissue and are often very painful.
+Desmoid tumors are locally aggressive tumors.
+While the cells of the desmoid tumor do not travel to other parts of the body like cancer can, they can invade nearby tissue and are often very painful.
 Desmoid tumors can grow slowly or very quickly.
 The quicker they grow the more serious they are.
 Desmoid tumors can be difficult to completely remove with surgery.

 Desmoid tumors are most common in people between the ages of 15 and 60 years.
 They are more common in females than males.

 For every one million people worldwide, two to four are diagnosed with a desmoid tumor per year.